An enterprise model is designed to expose a business to a large number of people even if those people don't live in the same geographic area.

 When each enterprise outlet not only looks the same but sounds the same, a customer is almost guaranteed to have a similar experience.

 In general, both customers and employees enjoy background music that is familiar.
-They may like the music businesses play even more if that music is similar to the music people play in their cars, at home, and through their headphones.
+Suitable music for business can vary by industry and company objectives, but we've found that most people will like music that is similar to what they play in their cars, at home, and through their headphones.

 Enterprise businesses spread across many states may have geographic musical tastes that conflict.
 For example, in a piece published in the Huffington Post, a scientist looked at the popularity of music across the United States.
 He found that most states had an outlier band, or a musical group liked more in that state than the group is liked in the United States as a whole.
 For example, he found that people in the South really preferred country music stars like Alan Jackson and George Strait while people up north preferred other artists like Kurt Vile, Jack Johnson, R.E.M., and The Naked and Famous.